-The Safeguarding and Welfare Officer/DSL, Mrs James, is responsible for some these needs and liaises with the SENCO.
-In addition, Miss Smith and Mrs Westbury are responsible for Health Care Plans and the school has designated members of staff who coordinate our approach for pupils in receipt of Pupil Premium funding and who are 'looked after'.
+The Safeguarding and Welfare Officer/DSL, Mrs James, is responsible for some of these needs and liaises with the SENCO.
+In addition, Mrs Westbury and Miss Mahmood are responsible for Health Care Plans and the school has designated members of staff who coordinate our approach for pupils in receipt of Pupil Premium funding and who are 'looked after'.